-It is essential that the students come prepared for tutorials by listening to the recorded lectures and by reading designated chapters and online content.
-Assignment #1 and #2 will be workshopped during the tutorials.
-Please note that to be able to complete the assignments for this unit, you need to attend the tutorials, read the required readings, and listen to the lectures.
+It is essential that the students come prepared for workshops by listening to the pre-recorded lectures and by reading designated chapters and online content.
+We will focus on Assignment #1 and #2 during the workshops.
+Please note that to be able to complete the assignments for this unit, it is necessary that you attend the workshops, read the required readings, read the rubrics, and listen to the pre-recorded lectures.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.